-Air plants love bright, indirect light.
-Be careful to avoid direct sun as this make dry out the plants leaves like an oven.
-Natural light is best but they can also handle artificial, fluorescent light. *The more light your air plant has, the more water it will need!
+Air plants love bright, indirect light but can also tolerate more dim locations.
+Be careful to avoid direct sun as this may dry out the leaves of the plant like an oven.
+Natural light is best but they can also handle artificial, fluorescent light.
+The more light your air plant has, the more water it will need.

-Watering these plants is pretty simple and they can typically handle long periods of drought but will not thrive if water is too scarce.
-Simply give your air plants a bath about every 1 to 2 weeks by submerging them in water for 20-30 minutes.
+Watering these plants is pretty simple and they can typically avoid long periods of drought but will not thrive if water is too scarce.
+Simply give your air plants a bath about every 1 to 2 weeks by submerging them into water for 20-30 minutes.
 After soaking, you must shake off the excess water from your plant and place it in an open, well-lit area to dry fully (otherwise the plant will rot).
-Be sure to do your soakings in the morning!
-Additionally, mist the plant lightly once a week to promote moisture.
-Placing the air plant in your bathroom is a great place if you tend to forget to water your plants as they will soak up the humidity from your shower.
-Adjust water routine as needed to fit your plants lifestyle depending on the amount of light it gets.
+Be sure to do your soakings in the morning.
+Additionally, mist your plants lightly once a week to promote moisture.
+Placing the air plant in your bathroom is a great idea if you tend to forget to water your plants as they will soak up the humidity from your shower.
+Adjust your water routine as needed to fit your plants lifestyle depending on the amount of light it gets.

 Air plants and non-toxic and safe for cats and dogs.
-If they ingest an air plant, they should be fine.
-Keep in mind that while air plants are safe for your pets, pets are not necessarily "safe" for your air plants!!
+If they ingest and air plant, they should be fine.
+Keep in mind that while air plants are safe for your pets, pets are not necessarily "safe" for your air plants.